 It’s the only thing she knew to say in response to my quaking silence.
 I suppose it’s the only thing worth saying in response to silence like that.
 It’s what God said to a nation of exiles breathing in the death of life and land and liberty, the death of their children’s future.
 Fathers say things to try to make sense of this world’s misbegotten pasts, but mothers say things that create a future.
 “I’m coming for you.”
 They make the kind of words that can be made flesh.
-Their words proceed from their womb.
+Out of the abundance of her womb a mother speaks.

 And she came.
-She packed her bags and drove 500 miles into the night to come and stand in the middle of all its blackness, a single candle to two helpless wicks, sharing her light by sharing our darkness.
+She packed her bags and drove 500 miles into the night to come and stand in the middle of all its darkness, a single candle to two blackened wicks, sharing her light by sharing our darkness.
 It didn’t feel better when she arrived.
 It felt more.
 She wasn’t there to take away the pain.
 She was there to help us walk into it headlong.
 She came as a pallbearer and crawled underneath the crushing weight of a death too small for a casket.
-And there, in the middle of that godawful night, my wife descended into hell with a husband and mother shielding her sides, trying to absorb as much of the fire as possible.
-The misoprostol-induced labor sent high volts of dark energy convulsing through her body, so that she could finally give birth to a stream of death.
+And there, in the middle of that godawful night, my wife descended into hell with a husband and mother trying their best to shield her sides, trying to absorb as much of the fire as possible, as the misoprostol-induced labor sent high volts of dark energy convulsing through her body.
+Not long before dawn, she finally gave birth to a terrible stream of death.

 Once we had received Kadence’s death into this world, the three of us sat together in the large wake of a little life and remained, weeping, passing around the bitter cup he delivered to us.
 We drank as much of the moment as we could before the swell moved out from beneath us toward a sinking horizon, opposite the one we had to continue to face.
 It was hard to leave that moment, watching an entire future swept into a faceless past, but the moment had to be buried in our memory so that Kadence could begin live in our memory.